lscsoft/lalsuite/CONTRIBUTING.md

 1. The *merge* CI pipeline runs when you are ready to submit your changes to the upstream LALSuite fork via a merge request.
-This pipeline runs a much more comprehensive series of checks that LALSuite still builds and passes its tests with a wide variety of platforms (e.g. MacOS, various Linux distributions) and compilers (e.g. `clang`, `icc`, `gcc`).
-It also checks that LALSuite packages for a number of package management systems (e.g. RPM, Debian, Conda, Python wheels) are built correctly.
+This pipeline runs a much more comprehensive series of checks that LALSuite still builds and passes its tests with a wide variety of platforms (MacOS, various Linux distributions) and compilers (`clang`, `gcc`).
+It also checks that LALSuite packages for a number of package management systems (RPM, Debian, CUDA, Conda, Python wheels) are built correctly.

 To trigger the *merge* CI pipeline from a regular commit push (in place of the *push* pipeline), you can add the special text `[ci merge]` to the commit